jinujayan/Capstone_ECGAnalyzer/README.md

 Run all the cells of the notebook ECG_Classifier_Models.ipynb, if all the cells are successfully executed two models will be saved to disk in the models folder.

 ## Input Model Build
 To build the model we need to provide two datasets.
+The details of the two datasets are provided below.
+Source for these datasets is [here](https://www.kaggle.com/shayanfazeli/heartbeat)

 __Arrhythmia Dataset:__<br>
 Number of Samples: 109446<br>